IBM/aspera-cli/docs/README.md

 gem install aspera-cli-beta.gem
 ```

-On Windows, download the link, that saves the file: `aspera-cli-beta.gem`, then install with `gem install aspera-cli-beta.gem`.
+On Windows, download the file `aspera-cli-beta.gem` from the link, then install it with `gem install aspera-cli-beta.gem`.

 ### FASP Protocol: `ascp`